GreaterHeight/Netflix-Content-Analysis-for-Movies-TV-Shows-Using-SQL/README.md

 SELECT * FROM dbo.netflix_titles WHERE TRY_CONVERT(DATE, date_added, 107) = '2019-06-15';
 ```

+### 15b.
+Show just the Count of movies added on June 15, 2019

 ```sql
 	-- Show the count of movies added on June 15, 2019